-The Howard County Forestry Board, in cooperation with the Maryland Department of Natural Resources, sponsors an annual workshop for high school students at the Forestry Conservation and Resources Week held at the Camp Hickory Environmental Education Center in Garrett County.
-The board selects and sponsors two students, who contemplate careers in resource management, to attend the week-long program.
+The Howard County Forestry Board, in cooperation with the Maryland Department of Natural Resources, sponsors a week long Natural Resources Careers Camp (NRCC) for high school students.
+The camp is held at Camp Hickory Environmental Education Center in Garrett County.
+The Howard County Forestry Board selects and provides scholarships for two Howard County students, who are interested in exploring careers in resource management.

 Join field professionals and high school students from across the state for seven days of intense instruction and fun at the Hickory Environmental Education Center in Garrett County, Maryland.